 As the Group deals in diverse foreign currencies, gains and losses on foreign exchange were summarized as a single amount for disclosure.
-For the years ended December 31, 2022 and 2021, the foreign exchange gains (losses), including realized and unrealized ones, amounted to \$3,692 and \$(5,040), respectively.
+For the years ended December 31, 2023 and 2022, the foreign exchange gains, including realized and unrealized ones, amounted to \$2,738 and \$3,692, respectively.

-(iv) Interest rate analysis
+(v) Interest rate analysis